 This action project builds upon the work of the Assessment of General Education Goals Action Project Team (concluded Summer 2010), as well as the progress made through the IVCC Annual Program Outcomes Review developed and implemented in 2008-2009.
 While these teams each sought to establish a process for assessment, the Assessment Committee Action Project Team seeks to build upon their work and develop a system of general education, program and course assessment that produces results that can be used to improve student learning.

 In cooperation with a group led by Shannon Seballos from Eastern Arizona College (EAC), IVCC will initiate a pilot process to survey key partner and stakeholders in order to better understand their needs, and improve our services to those partners and stakeholders accordingly.

 The goal of this action project is to first develop a local faculty satisfaction survey to replace the HERI, which we have administered three times (at three year intervals).
 Secondly, leaders of the action project will work on a pilot administration of the survey, and make recommendations for improvement prior to full deployment.

 The Systems Appraisal complements the intensive work embodied in the Action Projects by asking the organization to take stock of its overall systems for maintaining quality.
 It also provides stimulus for future Action Projects.
 Following standardized evaluation procedures, the Systems Appraisal produces a consensus Appraisal Feedback Report for the institution.
 This report assesses the maturity of each of the nine systems to which the AQIP Categories refer, identifying strengths and opportunities for improvement within each.
 In addition, the Systems Appraisal provides an executive summary that may serve as a concise report of the organization’s progress in its quality journey.

 For further information on IVCC's Systems Appraisal contact:

-Associate Vice-President of Academic Affairs
+Vice-President for Academic Affairs